katanemo/arch/docs/source/intro/what_is_arch.rst

 * Arch works with any application language.
 A single Arch deployment can act as gateway for AI applications written in Python, Java, C++, Go, Php, etc.

-* As anyone that has worked with a modern application architecture knows, deploying library upgrades can be incredibly painful.
-Arch can be deployed and upgraded quickly across your infrastructure transparently.
+* Arch can be deployed and upgraded quickly across your infrastructure transparently without horrid pain of deploying library upgrades in your applications.

-* Arch extends Envoy's HTTP tracing and stats subsystems to offer robust "prompt" related metrics and tracing that integrates with a wide set of DevOps tooling ecosystem out of the box.

 **Engineered with Fast LLMs:** Arch is engineered with specialized (sub-billion) LLMs that are desgined for fast, cost-effective and acurrate handling of prompts.
 These :ref:`LLMs <llms_in_arch>` are designed to be